ohrite/circuit-breakers-2024/presentation.md

 A co-op is a business, and it's important to explore what that means.

 For the audience:
-How many of you have started or run a business before?
+How many of you plan to start a co-op?
 -->

 ---